 What is row vs column?

-A row in Excel spreads horizontally from left to right and is labeled with a number, while a column runs vertically, top to bottom, labeled with a letter.
-The main distinction is their orientation and how they structure data independently within a spreadsheet.
+A row in Excel spreads horizontally from left to right and is labeled with a number.
+While a column runs vertically, top to bottom, labeled with a letter.

 What Is the Maximum Number of Rows Allowed in Excel?

-How Can You Quickly Add a Row Without Disrupting Formulas?
+How to Add a Row Without Disrupting Formulas?

-To quickly add a row without disrupting formulas, right-click on the row number below where you want the new row, then select ‘Insert’.
-Excel smartly adjusts formulas to account for the new row.
+To add a row without disrupting formulas, right-click on the row number below where you want the new row, then select ‘Insert’.

 What does the rows function in Excel do?

-function in Excel counts the number of rows in a specified range or array, providing an integer that represents this count.
-It’s commonly used in formulas where the size of the range is variable or dynamic.
+The ROWS function in Excel counts the number of rows in a specified range or array.

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.